wingfongwong/gainbridge-qa-assessment/README.md

 3. When post body is invalid or empty return 400
 4. When deleting nonexistant book or book with reviews returns 403
 5. There exists a put/patch but not specifically mentioned in the assignment.
+6. The Ids are sequential starting at 1

 ## Paths to test
 1. GET /books?genre={genre}&author={author}